Transfer Credit Information

 The university incorporates quality, comparability, appropriateness, and applicability as central components in transfer credit decisions.
 A comprehensive transfer credit team (Office of Transfer and Articulation) is assigned to this function, with a periodic review of articulation and transfer credit policies and procedures by the Transfer and Articulation Review Committee.
 These transfer credit processes are designed to uphold the integrity of the degree and to decrease undesirable variability in the credit transfer process.

-The Review Committee, chaired by the Provost and Senior Vice President for Academic Affairs, is comprised of 1) faculty members appointed by the Provost, 2) the Academic Standards Committee of Faculty Senate, 3) individuals from student services appointed by the Dean of Students, 4) the University Registrar, and 5) liaisons who represent the University’s educational alliances.
+The Review Committee, chaired by the Provost and Senior Vice President for Academic Affairs, is comprised of 1) faculty members appointed by the Provost, 2) the Academic Standards Committee of Faculty Senate, 3) individuals from student affairs appointed by the Dean of Students, 4) the University Registrar, and 5) liaisons who represent the university’s educational alliances.
 In their review and deliberation, the Review Committee members consider the following tenets:

 - Transfer of course credits and other credit must reflect the academic integrity of the Franklin degree.